gbertuzzi05/BERTLINUX/README.md

 To boot desktop issue the command "startx"

-for the .vdi file are required 32GB of space

 # HOW TO USE
--download and extract the .vdi from releases page
+-download and extract the .vdi from releases page (are required 32GB of space)

 -create a VM vith virtualbox (type: linux/other-linux(64-bit))